SP4595/Voice-Chat-with-Ollama/README.md

 ## 4. Future work

+&emsp; 0.
+Use Human Voice detect model to repace VAD model which is not good at Human Speech recognize.

 &emsp; 1.
 Add virtual Charactor for this LLM.

 &emsp; 2.
 Make this project better to use.